Home Additions: What You Need To Know

 To add a home office to your house, your cost will go up depending on the size of the room and the cost of any fixtures, but you can expect to pay around $15,000.
 If the office you build could also be a bedroom, you could list it as such if you sell your house.
 This will increase your resale value.

 There are a couple smaller additions you can make to increase the charm and value of your home.
-These small additions costs much less than adding on a whole new room.
-They can open your space, making it feel larger than it is.
+These small additions cost much less than adding on a whole new room.
+They can also open your space, making it feel larger than it is.

 Costs vary depending on your type of house, total square footage and the pitch of the roof.
 For dormers, hire a contractor experienced with roofing.

 Bump-out additions allow you to add on a small space without having to pay for new foundation work.
 These additions extend out over the edge of the house and can add extra space onto a current room.

 Depending on what room is attached, the space of the bump-out could be used differently.
 In kitchens, popular bump-out choices are to add a bench and window for a dining room or to add a pantry.
-If you’re adding a bump-out to a bedroom, it could be used as a walk-in closet, or with a living room, a bump-out can be used for a built-in entertainment center.
+If you’re adding a bump-out to a bedroom, it could be used as a walk-in closet.
+With a living room, a bump-out can be used for a built-in entertainment center.